 Since its founding, PALS has provided services to more than 1,000 clients and over 1,300 companion animals.
-We serve clients who are elderly, living with a disability, or have a critical illness such as HIV/AIDS.
+We serve clients who are people age 65 and older, living with a disability, or have a critical illness such as HIV/AIDS.
 PALS helps our clients keep their pets in their homes by providing free pet food and low-cost annual immunizations, vaccinations, heartworm testing, and heartworm and flea/tick preventatives.

 Board of Trustees

 - Mike Anderson, Treasurer

 - Jeremy Tarlow, DVM

 - Open Position, Community Engagement

 - Open Position, Volunteer Management and Recruitment Chair